 Copyright © Nucleus Medical Media, Inc.

 .
 A normal hip joint is stable and strong.
-A hip dislocation can only occur when a strong force is applied to the hip joint, such as:
+A hip dislocation can only occur when a strong force is applied to the hip joint.

 Factors that can increase your chance of developing this condition include: